syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

      - X10: [SR, SW]
      - X11: [SRW] # same because SRW is alias to SR and SW

-As was already mentioned `-reserved-regs-list <#reserving-registers>`__ option does not prevent register from being read and modified by ancilary instructions (i.e. soft reserves them for reads and writes).
+As mentioned above, the `-reserved-regs-list`_ option does not prevent register from being read and modified by ancillary instructions (i.e. it performs "soft" reservation of registers).
 Therefore adding register to **--reserved-regs-list** is the same as adding it to **register-reservation** config with **SRW**.
 So the previous :ref:`example <soft-reserve-x1011>` is equivalent to adding **-reserved-regs-list=X10,X11** option.
 And every